The Importance of Rebar in Concrete Construction

 Rebar Preparation

-The Steps Involved in Preparing Rebar for Use in Concrete Construction (i.e. Cutting, Bending, Shaping, etc.)
+The Steps Involved in Preparing Rebar

 The Importance of Proper Preparation Techniques for Rebar

 Proper technique is essential in preparing rebar, as shortcuts can result in wonky, uneven pieces.
-This can be compared to building a house of cards with differently sized cards – it just won’t work.
+This can be compared to building a house of cards with differently-sized cards – it just won’t work.
 Taking the time to cut, bend, shape, and tie your rebar accurately is crucial for the success of your concrete project.
 Not only will your project thank you, but you’ll also have the pleasure of knowing that your rebar is perfectly straight and in the right place, just as it should be.

 Industry Standards for Rebar Preparation